E-commerce

 Titles, tags, internal links

-Avoid over-optimization and artificial anchors
+Avoid over-optimization and artificial anchor text

 Publishing